griffio/griffio.github.io/_posts/2022-06-23-More-Kotlin-Ktor-Client.md

 For the `swapi.dev/api/planets` response, be aware that most values in a Planet can also return "unknown" instead of `null` for data that is not quantified

-This serves as an example where the response requires converting during decoding and exercises the flexibilty of the serialization library
+This serves as an example where the response requires modification when decoding and exercises the flexibilty of the serialization library

-With Kotlin Serialization, there [doesn't seem](https://github.com/Kotlin/kotlinx.serialization/issues/754) to be an easy way of specifying decoding "unknown" as null using the compiler generated Serializer.
+With Kotlin Serialization, there [doesn't seem](https://github.com/Kotlin/kotlinx.serialization/issues/754) to be an easy way of specifying decoding "unknown" as `null` using the compiler generated Serializer.
 All the available examples can be seen [here](https://github.com/Kotlin/kotlinx.serialization/tree/master/guide/example)

 Planets response